FinucaneLab/pathway_analysis_kt/README.md

        --out-path /broad/finucanelab/ktashman/inrich_analyses/inrich_LDSC_genesets \

 ```

-Step 2:

 Copy the genesets from that folder to your local machine and upload them
 to the bucket and folder as specified in your make_genesets.py script

-Step 3:

-Copy the submit.tsv file to local machine and run the dsub command script

-Step 4:
+Step 2:

-While the LDSC pipeline is running, run the inrich analyses using run_inrich.py
+Run the Inrich analyses for your phenotype of interest with your gene sets of interest.

 ```
 python run_inrich.py \